245 Clinton Ave., Brooklyn, NY 11205

 The procedures for a change in concentration require that the students:

-Requests for changes in concentration will be reviewed by the Graduate Nursing Coordinator and must be approved by the Program Director.
+Requests for changes in concentration will be reviewed by the assistant director and must be approved by the program director.

 DEFERMENT OF ADMISSION

 If a graduate nursing student is admitted into the Graduate Nursing Program and cannot matriculate in the entering cohort class, a request for deferment of admission must be submitted.
 Deferments are only granted for one year.
 Request for deferment of admission must be sent in writing to the Director, Department of Nursing and must specify the reason for seeking the deferment.
 Each request is reviewed on its individual merits, and deferments are not granted automatically.
 Requests for deferment must be submitted between the time of admission to the program and registration.
 Graduate nursing students who wish to activate their deferred admission should write to the Director, Department of Nursing, by June 1st, two months before the beginning of the Fall semester.
 Failure to do so will result in having to re-apply to the Graduate Nursing Program.

 An incomplete in either coursework or the clinical or practicum components may result in the need to withdraw from the original cohort group unless the incomplete is resolved prior to the beginning of the next semester.
 Due dates for the completion of incomplete coursework/clinical/practicum hours are:

 Spring Semester: Consultation with the faculty member and assistant director